k8ssandra/k8ssandra/docs/content/en/quickstarts/site-reliability-engineer/_index.md

 ---
-title: "K8ssandra site reliability engineer quick start"
+title: "Quickstart for Site Reliability Engineers"
 linkTitle: "SREs"
 weight: 2
 description: "Familiarize yourself with K8ssandra utilities and procedures for monitoring, repair, and upgrading your Apache Cassandra® database!"